 Cut the Hexagons

 Stack five layers of fabric on top of one another, lining up the edges.
-Place a hexagon template on top of the fabric, about 1/4-inch from any corner.
+Place a poster board hexagon template on top of the fabric, about 1/4-inch from any corner.

-Cut around the hexagon with the rotary cutter, creating a stack of hexagons from the fabric.
+Cut around the poster board hexagon with the rotary cutter, creating a stack of hexagons from the fabric.
 Do not cut close around the edges of the template.
-Leave an approximate 1/4-inch around the template, creating a seam allowance in the fabric pieces.
+Leave approximately 1/4-inch around all sides of the template, creating a seam allowance in the fabric pieces.
 You do not have to measure the seam allowance if you are comfortable estimating the small measurement.

 Continue cutting hexagons out of the fabric stacks, leaving the 1/4-inch seam allowance.
 Cut as many hexagons in as many patterns or colors desired for your quilt.